These crab facts provide information about the importance of crabs in the marine ecosystem.

 You're halfway done!
 Keep scrolling to learn more facts about crabs.

 While crabs are omnivores, they tend to favor algae, which supplies them with essential nutrients.
 The specific type of algae consumed by crabs can vary depending on their environment.
-Besides algae, crabs feed on clams, oysters, mussels, bacteria, and fungi.
+Besides algae, crabs feed on clams, oysters, mussels, bacteria, other crustaceans, and fungi.

 Curiously, crabs exercise cannibalism, particularly during molting phases when the shells of their kin are still soft and more palatable.